April 28, 2003: Apple opens the iTunes Music Store, revolutionizing the music industry and digital distribution of content.

 The challenge came in convincing music labels that digital distribution, which risked further diminishing CD sales, made sense from a business perspective.
 Other companies’ previous attempts to sell MP3s failed, due to limited catalogs, ugly user interfaces and an insistence that users pay subscription fees.

 Apple planned to change that.
 However, to do so, it needed to sell record labels on breaking down albums into individual tracks costing 99 cents each.

-iTunes Music Store is a hit
+iTunes Music Store becomes a hit

 The iTunes Music Store proved to be a massive success for Apple.
 By December 15, 2003, it celebrated its 25 millionth download.
 By the following July, Apple sold its 100 millionth song.
 Today, Apple has sold north of 40 billion songs.